 I don’t believe any dog should be given up on just because it has bitten.
 In our situation with Frisbee after the first incident, we failed him.
 We accidentally put him in situations he wasn’t able to handle.
 We made mistakes we didn’t mean to make but we are human.
 It was a learning process for us and we did our best.

-One piece of advice I would offer is to handle your dog properly from the beginning to minimize that chances that you end up with a dog that bites.
+One piece of advice I would offer is to handle your dog properly from the beginning to minimize the chances that you end up with a dog that bites.

 Here is something to consider if you have a dog and before your dog bites.